spec-first/connexion/README.rst

 Response Serialization
 ----------------------
-If the specification defines that a endpoint returns **only** ``application/json`` connexion will automatically serialize the return value with JSON and set the right content type in the HTTP header.
+If the specification defines that a endpoint returns json connexion will automatically serialize the return value for you and set the right content type in the HTTP header.

 Authentication and Authorization
 --------------------------------